Understanding the Approach

 It's not for everyone.
 If you want quick fixes or someone to tell you what to do, this isn't it.
 If you need practical strategies for a specific crisis, CBT or coaching might serve you better.

-But if you're ready to look honestly at yourself - at the parts you've been avoiding, the patterns you can't seem to break, the questions you've been scared to ask - this is work that can change things at the root.
+But if you're ready to look honestly at yourself - at the parts you've been avoiding, the patterns you can't seem to break, the questions you've been scared to ask - this may be the kind of work that gets closer to the root.

 Psychodynamic therapy isn't just talking about relationships - it uses the therapeutic relationship itself.